 Our health and safety specialists will:

-- Act as your legally required ‘Competent Person’;
+- Act as one of your legally required ‘Competent Persons’;

 - Draft a bespoke General Risk Assessment;

 - Write you a Health & Safety policy; and

 - Answer any queries you have along the way.

 If you want to reduce the fear of health and safety and increase your compliance, then get in touch today.